Craig Agena: Career

-He attended the University of Colorado.
+He graduated from the University of Colorado Colorado Springs in 1983.

-After enlisting in the army in 1983, he was placed in the Army World Class Athlete Program.
+After joining the army in 1983, he was placed in the U.S. Army World Class Athlete Program.
 Being placed second in the qualifying trials, Agena was given a place on the Olympic team of the 1984 Games competing (unplaced) in the 65 kilogram weight class of the Judo event.

 Following the Games, he was transferred to a tank battalion in Germany, winning a bronze medal at the 1987 World Military Championships in San Diego, then later serving in Iraq and Japan.

 Having risen to the rank of Colonel, he was chief of the Bilateral Coordination Action Team (BCAT) in 2011 at the time of the earthquake and tsunami, and directed US military efforts assisting the Japanese government in the clean up after the disaster.